 Motor uplake then kayak to the very end of an amazing slot canyon.
 On foot you'll explore Labyrinth's narrows and see beautiful colors, patterns, and formations.
 You'll also be treated to sweeping views of Padre Bay, the widest part of Lake Powell.
-Includes all camping equipment, 4 meals, snacks, and round trip motorboat shuttle.
-Meets at 7am and ends between 2-5pm the following day.
+Includes all camping equipment, 3 meals, snacks, and round trip motorboat shuttle.
+Meets at 8:30am and returns the following day at 10:30am.

 Photos Gear List Lake Map

 Price: $495 per person, $400 per child (13 and under) (Minimum of 4 Adults) (prices do not include gratuity for tour guides)

 * Don't have enough people?
 We can usually run this trip for 2 people for an additional charge of $150-$200 per person.
 If additional people join the tour, the additional charge is reversed.

 The Labyrinth Canyon Overnight tour meets at 8:30am and finishes the next day at 10:30am.
 All times are stated as Arizona Time, which is the same as Pacific Time unless you are visiting from early November to mid March.

 You will meet your guide and our shop location in Page: 816 Coppermine Rd, Page Arizona then follow your guide in your vehicle to the Antelope Point public launch ramp parking lot, which is about a 20 minute drive of Page.
 Directions will also be provided in your confirmation email.

 Expected Distance Paddled and Physical Requirements: